spectrocloud/librarium/docs/docs-content/integrations/aws-autoscaler.md

    :::warning

-   The **values.yaml** file of the Cluster Autoscaler pack also includes a section for setting the minimum and maximum size of the autoscaling groups.
-However, this section should not be used, and this configuration must be done from the Palette UI, following step **5** of this guide.
+   The **values.yaml** file of the Cluster Autoscaler pack includes a section for setting the minimum and maximum size of the autoscaling groups.
+However, this section should not be used, and this configuration must be done from the Palette UI, according to step **5** of this guide.

    :::